jsimmons01/questions-repo/README.md

 ## Description

 Creating a FAQS page.
-I will have to traversing the DOM and using selectors.
+I will have to use traversing of the DOM and using selectors.

 ### What did I learn?